Back to Winter Weather Processes

 Snow Enhancement from the Puget Sound Convergence Zone

-The Puget Sound Convergence Zone is a zone of low level convergence that occurs in the Puget Sound of Washington State when winds from the north and winds from the south converge in the middle of the sound.
+The Puget Sound Convergence Zone is a zone of wind convergence that occurs above the Puget Sound of Washington State when winds from the north to northwest and winds from the south to southwest converge somewhere in the sound.
 The higher terrain surrounding the water and lowlands of the Puget Sound force the air into convergent directions.
 The zone can migrate north or south depending upon the relative strength of the converging winds.
-The upward motion forced by the convergence can enhance snowfall in cities like Seattle and Everett.
+The upward motion forced by the convergence enhances precipitation.
 The convergence zone most commonly occurs over the central and northern Puget Sound from the north side of Seattle northward through Everett.
 If the stability of the air in the vicinity of the convergence is low enough, convection can be triggered to further enhance precipitation intensity.
 If temperatures in the winter are cold enough at the surface, several inches of snow can fall.
-Unfortunately, temperatures are rarely cold enough for snow in the lower elevations of the Puget Sound.
-The Seattle-Tacoma Airport only averages 11.4 inches per season based on 52 years of data though 2002 saved at the National Climatic Data Center (link).
-The key is to somehow get the cold air into the sound at the same time the convergence occurs.
+Unfortunately, temperatures are rarely cold enough to support snow in the lower elevations of the Puget Sound.
+Seasonal mean snowfall generally ranges from 5 to 12 inches from Olympia at the south end of the sound, north to Tacoma, Seattle, and Everett.
+The higher totals occur farther north and in the higher hills.

 The Puget Sound Convergence Zone can occur at any time of the year and under a variety of circumstances.
 The highest frequency is in late spring and early summer.
-At that time diurnal processes such as land an sea breezes are more likely to affect its behavior.
+At that time diurnal processes such as land and sea breezes are more likely to affect its behavior.
 Precipitation associated with the convergence is enhanced in a narrow zone.
 The compensating sinking air to either side of the upward motion produces a tight precipitation intensity gradient.
-The convergence zone does not always have to be associated with precipitation.
-This discussion of the Puget Sound Convergence zone will focus on wintertime scenarios that produce Puget Sound Convergence and can thus contribute to the production of snow.
-For a more comprehensive discussion of Puget Sound Convergence, please refer to the articles in the references section from which much of this discussion is drawn.
+This discussion of the Puget Sound Convergence Zone focuses on wintertime scenarios that produce Puget Sound Convergence and can contribute to the production of snow.
+For a more comprehensive discussion of Puget Sound Convergence, please refer to the articles in the "References" section.

 The Puget Sound is bounded by the Cascade Mountains to the east and the Olympic Mountains on the Olympic Peninsula to the west.
-The Strait of Juan de Fuca separates the Olympic Peninsula from the mountainous Vancouver Island to the north.
+The Strait of Juan de Fuca separates the Olympic Peninsula from Vancouver Island to the north.
 Vancouver Island is also covered with mountains, known as the Vancouver Mountain Ranges, with the four highest peaks at or a little above 7000 feet.
 The Chehalis Gap separates the Olympic Mountains from lower mountains and hills to the south which include the Willapa Hills.
-The gap extends from the Pacific Ocean to the southern end of the Puget Sound.
-To the north of the Puget Sound, the water extends north into British Columbia as the Strait of Georgia.
-The Strait of Georgia separates the east side of Vancouver Island from the northern extension of the Canadian portion of the Cascades.
+The gap extends from the Pacific Ocean to the southern end of the Puget Sound region.
+To the north of the Puget Sound, water extends north into British Columbia as the Strait of Georgia.
+The Strait of Georgia separates the east side of Vancouver Island from the northern extension of the Canadian Cascades and other adjacent mountain ranges.

-An arctic front passing from north to south can help produce convergence when north to northeast winds behind the front collide with air being funneled to the north.
-Winds ahead of an approaching low pressure trough from the west or northwest can increase the convergence into the arctic front.
-The arctic air will typically enter the Strait of Georgia from the Fraser River Valley at the city of Vancouver, British Columbia then spread south into the Puget Sound.
-Since the arctic front behaves as a shallow boundary, lift due to the convergence occurs along and north of the surface front.
+An east to west oriented Arctic front passing from north to south can help produce convergence when north to northeast winds behind the front collide with winds from the south.
+South winds ahead of a front moving east or ahead of a low pressure system can increase the convergence along the arctic front.
+The Arctic air will typically enter the Strait of Georgia from the Fraser River Valley at the city of Vancouver, British Columbia then spread south into the Puget Sound region.
+Since the arctic front is typically a shallow boundary, much of the lift occurs along and north of the surface front.
 As a result, precipitation falls through the cold air behind the front and reaches the ground as snow if the rest of the atmosphere's vertical temperature profile is also cold enough to support snow.
-The amount of snow will be highly depended on the availability of moisture and the presence of other atmospheric processes to contribute to the production of precipitation.
+The amount of snow will be depended on the availability of moisture and the presence of other atmospheric processes to contribute to the production of precipitation.